-Please do not allow your son to bring iPods, electronic games, mobile phones or money.
+Please do not allow your son to bring iPods, electronic games, mobile phones, or money.
 We would like to get away from our normal high-tech style of living for the week.
-We also request that no nuts are brought along by your son as part of his menu.

 Our Outdoor Education staff are looking forward to working with your son.
 We believe the program is an exciting learning experience that will be enjoyed by all.
 We trust that boys will take this opportunity to strengthen existing friendships and establish new ones.
 Cooperation, consideration and respect for others and our environment are central to the success of this program.
 Every effort should be made to learn new skills and acquire attitudes during the program that are positive, thoughtful and constructive.
 Hopefully they will stay with each student throughout school and adult life.